vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 perspective.

-The idea of doing filtering like that is when Vector picks up a new log file to process at `kubernetes` source, it has to be able to somehow make a decision on whether to consume the logs from that file, or to ignore it, based on the state at the k8s API and Vector configuration.
+The idea of doing filtering like that is when Vector picks up a new log file to process at `kubernetes` source, it has to be able to somehow decide on whether to consume the logs from that file, or to ignore it, based on the state at the k8s API and the Vector configuration.

-This means that there has to be way of making the data from the k8s API related to the log file available for Vector.
+This means that there has to be a way to make the data from the k8s API related to the log file available to Vector.

-Based on the k8s API structure, it looks like we should aim for obtaining the `Pod` object, since it contains the essential information about the containers that produced the log file.
+Based on the k8s API structure, it looks like we should aim for obtaining the `Pod` object, since it contains essential information about the containers that produced the log file.
 Also, is is the `Pod` objects that `kubelet` relies on to manage the workloads on the node, so this makes `Pod` objects the best option for our case, i.e. better than fetching `Deployment` objects.